andreas-mausch/andreas-mausch.github.io/blog/_posts/2020-04-10-raspberry-pi-gpi-case.md

 ![]({{ site.baseurl }}/images/2020-04-13-raspberry-pi-gpi-case/gpi-case.jpg){:height="400px"}

-This Game Boy looking device can hold a Raspberry Pi (W), has inputs, a display and sound.
+This Game Boy looking device can hold a Raspberry Pi Zero (W), has inputs, a display and sound.
 I've installed RetroPie onto it.

-What's also impressive: If you don't want to use RetroPie, you still have a Raspi which just on batteries!
+What's also impressive: If you don't want to use RetroPie, you still have a fully functional Raspi (+ a display) which runs just on batteries!

 ![]({{ site.baseurl }}/images/2020-04-13-raspberry-pi-gpi-case/earthworm-jim.jpg){:height="500px"}
 ![]({{ site.baseurl }}/images/2020-04-13-raspberry-pi-gpi-case/commander-keen.jpg){:height="500px"}